Fbin243/penk-backend/services/penk/instructions.md

 8. **Calendar**
    - Pull events from Google Calendar (e.g., "Lunch with Bob at noon—say hi for me!").
    - Suggest scheduling based on availability (e.g., "You’re free at 3—Task Y there?").

-9. **Chat with Assistant**
-   - Answer queries across all features (e.g., "What’s tonight?
-‘Submit report’ at 8 PM and water at 8 PM").
-   - Reduce effort by retrieving data or acting on requests (e.g., "Added Hackathon prep—done!").

-10. **Currency**
-    - Track and report virtual currency earnings (e.g., "7-day streak?
-That’s 50 currency in the bank!").
-    - Suggest spending options (e.g., "500 currency gets you a month’s sub—worth it?").

-11. **Multi-Profile**
-    - Recognize and switch profiles if applicable (e.g., "You’re in ‘Work’ mode—need ‘Personal’ instead?").
-    - Keep data isolated per profile (e.g., "Your ‘Family’ tasks are separate—here’s ‘Work’ stuff”).

 ## Daily Interaction Flow